cloudify-cosmo/docs.getcloudify.org/content/plugins/docker.md

 ## Start

 Maps to the start function.
-You can add any of the parameters available to the start function in Docker-Py
+You can add any of the parameters available to the start function in Docker-Py.

 {{< gsHighlight  yaml  >}}